Ek Thi Marium: Filming

 Principal photography began in late July 2016.
 The film was shot in Risalpur and in Karachi.
 Before the shoot, Sanam went through training at the Pakistan Air Force Academy.
 Assistant director Syed Nabeel Ali Jafri said, "We did the principal photography in late July and most of the film was shot outdoors so it was extremely difficult.
 The temperatures were around 45 to 50 degrees every day and we used to shoot all day long."
 Baloch spent two days with the cadets at the academy to adapt to their environment and body language.
 Baloch spent most of her time at Risalpur Academy during shooting and trained with cadets for the film.
 She attended physical training, including running, jumping, and carrying heavy arms.
 She also learned to fly a trainer plane, Mashaaq.

 Soundtrack

 On 31 August 2016, the soundtrack of Ek Thi Marium, "Pankh Laga Ke", was released online on the channel's website.
 The soundtrack along with the background music for the telefilm was composed by Shani Arshad and was performed by Zeb Bangash, with all the lyrics penned by Sabir Zafar.
 In the closing credits of the film, the "Aye Rah-e-Haq Kay Shaheedo" song was used from the 9th season of Coke Studio performed by its featured artists.
-Originally performed by Naseem Begum, it was recomposed as a tribute to Pakistani soldiers on eves of the 69th Independence of Pakistan and Defense Day.
+Originally performed by Naseem Begum, it was recomposed as a tribute to Pakistani soldiers on eves of the 69th Independence of Pakistan and Defence Day.